Construction Budget Template

 A construction budget is a comprehensive document that encompasses all financial aspects of a project.
 Each category should be carefully detailed to ensure accurate tracking and prevent oversights.
 Below are the primary components:

-Labor includes wages for workers, subcontractor fees, and benefits.
+Labour includes wages for workers, subcontractor fees, and benefits.
 It’s one of the largest portions of a construction budget.
-Labor costs can vary depending on:
+Labour costs can vary depending on:

 • The complexity of tasks.